Iranian fuel oil exports trade skirts sanctions

 But one trading source said Iranian fuel oil was still flowing to the UAE: “Iranian fuel oil has been in the market in the UAE and everybody knows about it.”

-“People still get fuel oil and gasoil from Iran and ship gasoline to Iran,” the source added, estimating monthly exports of around 80,000-100,000 tons of Iranian high-sulfur gasoil.
+“People still get fuel oil and gasoil from Iran and ship gasoline to Iran,” the source added, estimating monthly exports of around 80,000-100,000 tons of Iranian high-sulphur gasoil.

 U.S. Treasury spokeswoman Hagar Chemali said: “We do not comment on specific cases, but investigate and pursue sanctions evasion vigorously, including through work with foreign authorities.”